diegojromerolopez/djanban/README.md

 Workflow stats are not completed.
 Only the definition of workflows is fully implemented but not their stats.

+# Legal notice

+This project is not afilliated, endorsed or supported in any way by [Trello Inc.](http://trello.com)

+Trello is a registered trademark in USA and other countries.

+This project aims to help users of Trello to get some useful charts, lists and stats.

+This project is [BSD-licensed](LICENSE) and the logos have been created with [Mark Maker](http://emblemmatic.org/markmaker)

 # Questions?
 Suggestions?